Start thinking outside of the box, Themeforest alternatives do exist, just not in the way you think.

 No matter which way you spin it, your hard earned cash is going to have to leave your death like grip if you want something fit for purpose for your next website project.
 However buying themes and plugins can be a bit like a horse race, not everyone likes a gamble.
 So why take one with the future of your online presence?
 This really does go back to the priority or indeed question if you will of ‘how long do you think you will be using the theme or plugin’.

 You could find a reputable theme or plugin developer on Themeforest, there are plenty on there that’s for sure.
 I do not mean this post as a slant against Themeforest authors I truly do not.
-However it needs to be said as a consumer, Themeforest is not the be all and end all for WordPress themes and plugins.
+However it needs to be said as a consumer, Themeforest is not the be all and end all of WordPress themes and plugins.
 There are tons of alternatives out there.

-How important is support to you?
+How important is the support to you?

 It should be of paramount importance.
 Not all Themeforest authors offer support, some do, some do not.
 A quick flick through a comments section on a plugin or theme of interest often yields interesting results.
-Either the plugin / theme is supported, or you can hear church bells in the distance, you know where I am coming from.
+Either the plugin/theme is supported, or you can hear church bells in the distance, you know where I am coming from.

 How important are new features to you?

 If you’re looking to grow your WordPress powered website new features should be important to you.
 There are plenty of authors on Themeforest who are constantly updating their themes with new functions and bundling them with new plugins and such.
 Don’t get me wrong, more power to them a theme or plugin that is being constantly updated with new features is a good thing.
-Unless of course you purchase a theme or plugin which doesn’t generate enough revenue for the developer.
+Unless of course, you purchase a theme or plugin which doesn’t generate enough revenue for the developer.
 Sure this can be said on both sides of the coin, marketplace V’s specialist.
 Again though, it’s less likely.
 Why is it less likely?
-I’ll tell you why….
+I’ll tell you why…

-Buying from WordPress Theme / plugin business Vs Themeforest
+Buying from WordPress Theme/plugin business Vs Themeforest

 If you find a company that offers what you need and please, please research them properly.
 Simple things like: how long have they been in business?
-How many theme/plugin updates have their been, how good is the support and such.
+How many theme/plugin updates have their been, how good is the support and such?
 Use them.
 Why?
 Well for a start anyone who can drum up business and succeed in a landscape that is permeated with so many, finding a decent theme or plugin company is like finding gold dust, hang on to them.
 As opposed to what?

 Well as opposed to Themeforest

 Why?
 Well for one they have millions of customers all chomping at the bit for an awesome theme.
-As a developer you already have a ready made database of buyers ready to purchase your theme or plugin from you.
+As a developer, you already have a ready-made database of buyers ready to purchase your theme or plugin from you.
 All you have to do is meet the standards needed by Themeforest.
-Dev’s sell their theme or plugin make a boat load of cash and become very successful, awesome.
+Dev’s sell their theme or plugin make a boatload of cash and become very successful, awesome.
 Great for them, that money goes straight back into the theme or plugin and increase functionality and quality.

 Or.
 Or it doesn’t quite hit the levels it needs to.
-It’s done OK, however the dev’s got bored with supporting the product and it’s more of a chore.
-In fact it’s actually a nuisance to support.
+It’s done OK, however, the dev’s got bored with supporting the product and it’s more of a chore.
+In fact, it’s actually a nuisance to support.
 Which means you’re up the creek without a paddle and no one want’s that.